php-middleware/phpdebugbar/README.md

 * custom content negotiation,
 * allow to make redirects.

-We allow you to disable attaching phpdebugbar using `X-Debug-Bar: false` header or cookie.
+We allow you to disable attaching phpdebugbar using `X-Debug-Bar: false` header, cookie or request attribute.
-To force enable just send request with `X-Debug-Bar` header or cookie with `true` value.
+To force enable just send request with `X-Debug-Bar` header, cookie or request attribute with `true` value.

 ### How to install on Zend Expressive?